Issue: How to fix Network Error 0x800704cf on Windows?

 To share files and folders, Windows system users may employ File Explorer.
-To enable this ability, the system should be connected as a part of domain and have well defined network connections.
-This function is referred to as Workgroup.
+To enable this feature, the system should be connected as a part of a domain and have well-defined network connections – this function is referred to as Workgroup.
 It is widely used on Window 8 and later versions, including 10.
-However, recently we came around with a irritating problem, which prevents people from accessing Network PC.
-Whenever they try to do this, the following error message is thrown:

 Error code: 0x800704cf.
 The network location cannot be reached.